peppertech/oraclejet-demo-card/README.md

 	backgroundImage: 'images/composites/card-background.png' <optional>
 }]

-In the viewmodel define block make sure the "ojs/ojcomposite" is loaded and add a reference to the "loader.js" module from the oraclejet-demo-card installation folder
+In the viewmodel add a reference to the "loader.js" module from the oraclejet-demo-card installation folder

+'oraclejet-demo-card/loader'